team-fluxion/live-pages/README.md

 ## Background

-Since websites have become web-apps, there's much more to them than just markup, styling, and some simple interaction logic.
-In a "typical" web-app: users expect minimal hops between pages, pretty visuals, offline operation when the situation demands, and much more.
-This adds a lot of extra work on the development side where the developer finds themselves working with code that is not even remotely related to the actual web-app being developed.
-Much of it is repetitive, mostly working with boilerplate code that still needs to be just a little different for every single web-app that gets deployed to production.
+Since websites have become web apps, there's much more to them than just markup, styling, and some simple interaction logic.
+In a "typical" web app: users expect minimal hops between pages, pretty visuals, offline operation when the situation demands, and much more.
+This adds a lot of extra work on the development side where the developer finds themselves working with code that is not even remotely related to the actual web app being developed.
+Much of it is repetitive, mostly working with boilerplate code that still needs to be just a little different for every single web app that gets deployed to production.

-That is only a small part of the horror story developers find themselves learning a framework or library than to develop the web-app itself, that is only if they could decide on which one to use.
+That is only a small part of the horror story developers find themselves learning a framework or library than to develop the web app itself, that is only if they could decide on which one to use.

-*live-pages* aims to solve that problem by abstracting as much part of that *trivial* and *boring* code of your web-app into a template so that you almost only have to worry about the actual stuff that the users eventually see.
+*live-pages* aims to solve that problem by abstracting as much part of that *trivial* and *boring* code of your web app into a template so that you almost only have to worry about the actual stuff that the users eventually see.

 ## Features

 * A sufficiently configured web-server using [Express](https://expressjs.com)
-* A comprehensive [webpack](https://webpack.js.org) configuration that takes care of the heavy-lifting of building your web-app
+* A comprehensive [webpack](https://webpack.js.org) configuration that takes care of all the heavy-lifting of building your web-app
-* A simple-to-use router that's totally invisible, works almost exactly the same on the server as it does on the client, supports implicit loading indication and active link annotation, and is even transition animation friendly
+* A simple-to-use router remains invisible, works almost exactly the same on the server as it does on the client, supports implicit loading indication and active link annotation, and is even transition animation friendly
-* Automatic generation of service-worker scripts so that your implementation can also work offline as a progressive web-app with no extra code
+* Automatic generation of service-worker scripts so that your implementation can also work offline as a progressive web app with no extra code
 * Support for open-graph tags without needing to configure them manually
 * A pre-configured linting setup using [ESLint](https://eslint.org)
 * Single-file configuration for metadata, routes, and other preferences